RossCurry/DiMoMe---client/README.md

 Furthermore the use of DiMoMe will lead to savings in menu print costs.
 It's a win for customers and restauranteurs alike.

+You can check out the site on [heroku](https://dimome-v1.herokuapp.com/)

 ### **screenshot**

 ![dimome-mock](https://i.imgur.com/vsrkH0u.jpg)